apache/nuttx/boards/arm/s32k1xx/s32k146evb/README.txt

   2019-08-148  Configuration created but entirely untested.
 This
     configuration is intended, initially, to verify s32k14x architecture support.
+The configuration builds and linkes without error but has not yet been tested.
 This is VERY much a work in progress and you should not use this configuration unless you are interested in assisting with the bring-up.

 Serial Console
 ==============